adacollege/challenge-data/README.md

 Monthly air quality data.

 Plotting time series.
 How to convince `pandas` to treat the first column as a date.
 How to rename columns to make selection easier.
+Better looking scatter plots with `seaborn`.